 Hank Greenberg is an experienced trial and appellate lawyer and past President of the New York State Bar Association, the largest voluntary state bar association in the nation.
-A former Counsel to the New York State Attorney General, General Counsel to a major New York State agency and federal prosecutor, Hank Greenberg has handled numerous high-profile matters over the course of his three-decade career.
-He concentrates his practice on civil litigation, criminal and civil investigations, health law matters, and regulatory and administrative law.
+A former Counsel to the New York State Attorney General, General Counsel to a major New York State agency and federal prosecutor, Hank has handled numerous high-profile matters over the course of his three-decade career.
+He concentrates his practice on civil litigation, criminal and civil investigations, and regulatory and administrative law.

-From 2007 to 2010, Hank served as Counsel to then New York State Attorney General (now Governor), Andrew M. Cuomo.
-In that capacity, he worked on some of the agency's most significant litigation and public policy initiatives.
+As Counsel to New York’s Attorney General (2007 to 2010), Hank worked on some of the Department of Law’s most significant litigation and public policy initiatives.
 He also served as General Counsel for the New York State Department of Health (1995 to 2000), where he was the chief legal advisor to the Commissioner of Health and administered an office of more than 100 attorneys engaged in virtually all aspects of administrative law.

-Amongst the other government posts he has held, Hank served as Counsel to the Lieutenant Governor of New York State (1995), an Assistant United States Attorney (AUSA) for the Northern District of New York (1990 to 1995) and law clerk to then Associate Judge (later Chief Judge), Judith S. Kaye of the New York Court of Appeals (1988-1990).
+Amongst the other government posts he has held, Hank served as Counsel to the Lieutenant Governor of New York State (1995), an Assistant United States Attorney for the Northern District of New York (1990 to 1995), and law clerk to then Associate Judge (later Chief Judge) Judith S. Kaye of the New York Court of Appeals (1988-1990).
 As an AUSA, he prosecuted numerous federal criminal cases, including white collar crime and public corruption.

 Hank frequently appears as a legal commentator in online and print media and on TV and radio.
 He is also a prolific author and lecturer.
 He has published over 50 articles, essays and book chapters on a wide range of legal subjects, including constitutional law, administrative law, criminal procedure, trial and appellate practice, health law, legal history and judicial philosophy.
 He has also delivered over 200 public talks, speeches, and lectures.